alqithami/AgriSent/README.md

 ---

-## Reproducibility note: aligning manuscript, supplement, and code

-If you are using this repository as the “public code release” referenced in a paper submission, ensure the **repository implementation matches the manuscript claims**, particularly for:

-- hyperparameter tuning (e.g., randomized/grid search)
-- time-series validation scheme (rolling/expanding-window CV)
-- statistical comparison tests (e.g., Diebold–Mariano)
-- the exact train/test horizon and hold-out window
-- coverage for both Basmati and Maza experiments

-At present, `AgriSentRice.py` provides a **baseline** implementation using fixed hyperparameters and a single 80/20 chronological split.

----

 ## How to cite

 If you use this code or the merged dataset, please cite the associated manuscript.
 A BibTeX entry can be added here once the paper is accepted/published.